zio/zio/docs/reference/interruption/index.md

 }
 ```

-Here is the output of running this peace of code, which denotes that the task was interrupted:
+Here is the output of running this piece of code, which denotes that the task was interrupted:

 ```
 Task interrupted while running